circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Title: Welkom bij Circuit Nederland
 - Information text: (use html with explanatory text as decided on by stakeholders)

-2. Type: Group selection
+2. Type: Form fields
-- Name: Group selection
+- Name: Community
+- Internal name: community
-- Title: Kies je community
+- Title: Kies uw community
 - Information text: (use html with explanatory text as decided on by stakeholders)
+- Show wizard fields: Community

 3. Type: Form fields
+- Name: Type
+- Internal name: type
+- Title: Schrijft u zich in als bedrijf of als particulier?
+- Information text: (use html with explanatory text as decided on by stakeholders)
+- Show wizard fields: Type

+4. Type: Form fields
 - Name: E-mail activation
+- Internal name: email
 - Title: E-mail verificatie
 - Information text: (use html with explanatory text as decided on by stakeholders)
 - Show profile fields: Shows specific profile fields